 Keep Kalm at Kalanggaman Island

-drone shot of Kalanggaman island
+Drone shot of Kalanggaman Island

-Kalanggaman Island\s trail of beauty
+Kalanggaman Island’s trail of beauty (Drone by Femme Mia Panlilio)

-Gay Mitra
+Gay Mitra at Kalanggaman

 Our forever muse, Gay Mitra the PinayTravelJunky